 If you can use it, not only does it have benefits to your word count, but the fact that structured breaks are built in means it’s good for your stress levels!

-The technique has inspired popular Shut up and Write sessions – and sessions are held regularly on campus by the Humanities Researcher Development team, but the beauty of the technique is that you don’t need anything other than space and a timer!
+The technique has inspired group writing sessions, and the Library holds Drop Everything and…. sessions to help keep you motivated but the beauty of the technique is that you don’t need anything other than space and a timer!
 Or why not set up your own session?

 2. Step away from your desk: